netme/tornado-management-command/article.rst

 ^^^^^^^^^^^^^^

 To run the commands, we created script called `manage.py`.
-This scipts is using Python's `pkgutil` module to get a list of all possible commands from the `commands` module:
+This scipts is using Python's `pkgutil` standard module to get a list of all possible commands from the `commands` module:

 ::